Robust Distributed Optimization With Randomly Corrupted Gradients

 Proof of Lemma~\ref{lem:practicalbound} can be found in Appendix~\ref{app:practicalbound}.
-Given a non-negative integer $m_0\in{\mathbb N}_0$, Lemma~\ref{lem:practicalbound} sets an upper bound on $\mathbb{E}[Z_t|{\cal S}_{t-m+1-m_0}]$ independent of the system state at time $t-m+1-m_0$, but only as functions of the algorithm parameters $(m,N,\alpha_1,\alpha_2,M)$ and $m_0$.
-Although Lemma~\ref{lem:practicalbound} provides a practical closed form bound, it is derived by using a Chernoff-type bound for Markov chains \cite{lezaud1998chernoff}.
+Given a non-negative integer $m_0\in{\mathbb N}_0$, Lemma~\ref{lem:practicalbound} sets an upper bound on $\mathbb{E}[Z_t|{\cal S}_{t-m+1-m_0}]$ independent of the system state at time $t-m+1-m_0$, but only as functions of the algorithm parameters $(m,N,\alpha_1,\alpha_2)$, \bt{ the transition matrix $M$,} and $m_0$.
+Although Lemma~\ref{lem:practicalbound} provides a practical closed form bound, it is derived by using a Chernoff-type bound for Markov chains \cite{leon2004optimal}.
 It facilitates exposition of the method but it is not tight.
 In Appendix~\ref{app:tighterbound}, we provide a tighter bound on $P_Z^m(m_0)$.
 Note that by Hoeffding's inequality, we have $P_Z^m(m_0) \leq e^{-2(\alpha_2-P_Y^m(m_0))^2 N}$. \btt{ \begin{remark} It is worthwhile to discuss how the upper bound on \eqref{eq:PZpractical} depends on $p_b$ and $p_t$.
 By chain rule, we have that: